joshua-lee-sf/mastermindLI/README.md

 ## Discussion

-Building this game was relatively simple, until it came to websockets.
-The Backend was built with a simple Express server.
+Building this game was relatively straight forward, until it came to websockets.
+The Backend was built with an Express server.
+Sessions were handled using Express Sessions and localStorage within the Client itself.

 If you're reading through each of the code snippets, I also added comments into the lines of code that I think are important.

-Please make sure to read them as I add further explanation in them.
+Let's go ahead and get started!

 Here's a snippet of the Express server:
 ```js